dhug0507/Text_RPG/README.md

 # Text_RPG
 A text based role playing game for Data Structures.
-You can find the .java files in the bin folder
+You can find the .java files in the src folder